-Cheavon Clarke, Luke McCormack and Ben Whittaker are just some of the fighters vying for a place in the Team GB squad.
+Cheavon Clarke, Luke McCormack and Ben Whittaker are just some of the fighters who are looking to become the new household names in the sport.

 Joe Joyce: Silver (super heavyweight)